How to Write a Video Script:

-Most marketers wear a lot of hats, though, and let’s just say that of all the hats worn, the videographer hat is not typically their primary one.
-That’s because creating video -- much less creating great video -- can be scary, especially if you’re new to it.
+Most marketers wear a lot of hats and let’s just say, out of all the hats worn, the videographer one isn't always their favorite.
+That’s because creating videos can be intimidating, especially if you’re new to it.

 And if you're more of a copywriter than a videographer, as I am, you might overlook how important the planning stage of video production is -- the part where you really solidify your video concept, goals, and script.
 Contrary to what I previously thought, you can't just rewrite a blog post and call it a day -- there's a specific way to write a script so that it shapes an effective video.

-So that’s what we’re going to iron out here: how to write an effective video script to ensure the best possible video emerges from your editing software and onto your publishing platform of choice.
+So that’s what we’re going to tackle in this blog post: how to write an effective video script to ensure the best possible product emerges from your editing software, and lives wherever you're publishing.

-Creating a brief allows you and your team to document the answers to really important project questions so everyone involved in creating the video can get on the same page.
-And that’s ideal, because you know what’s the worst?
-When you’re three-quarters of the way through the editing process and your boss or colleague wants to completely redo that whole shot where you demonstrate how your product solves a problem, that's a huge problem -- for you.
+Starting with a brief allows you and your team to document the answers to the most important project questions so everyone involved in creating the video can get on the same page.
+When you’re three-quarters of the way through the editing process, and your boss or colleague wants to completely redo that whole shot where you demonstrate how your product solves a problem, that's a huge problem -- for you.

-When pesky predicaments like this one try to stand in the way of progress, you can just refer back to that questionnaire containing the goals and project plan your team mapped out together, and say, “No way, José.
-That’s not what we agreed to.”
+When pesky predicaments like this one stand in the way of progress, you can just refer back to the brief that documents the goals and project plan your team mapped out together, and say, “Actually, that’s not what we agreed to.”

 Focus on your goals, topic, and takeaways when developing your brief.

-A brief doesn't have to be fancy, nor does it have to follow a specific formula, but there are several key questions every questionnaire should include to craft an effective video script.
+A brief doesn't have to be fancy, nor does it have to follow a specific formula, but there are several key questions it should include to craft an effective video script.

 What’s the goal of this video?
 Why are we making the video in the first place?

-What’s our narrow video topic?
+What’s our video topic?
 (The more specific, the better.
-For example, if you’re in the house painting business, you might choose a topic like “buying the right paint brush”).
+For example, if you’re in the house painting business, you might choose a topic like, “buying the right paint brush”).

-What are the takeaways of the video?
+What are the key takeaways of the video?
 What should viewers learn from watching it?

 What’s our call-to-action?
 What do we want viewers to do after they’ve finished watching the video?

-You can easily create a brief in Microsoft Word or a Google Doc to serve as a living, breathing template that you revise over time -- and that your team can collaborate on.
+You can easily create a brief in Google Docs to serve as a living, breathing template that you revise over time -- and that your team can collaborate on.

-Once you’ve picked a topic, it's time to write that script.
+Once you’ve picked a topic, it's time to write the script.

 Just like the brief, the video script doesn’t have to be fancy.
-You’re not trying to submit this script for any awards or hang it in the hallway.
-It’s purpose is strictly functional.
-A good script makes it easy for the people on camera to get their message across while sounding and acting natural.
+You’re not trying to submit this script for any awards -- its purpose is strictly functional.
+A good script makes it easy for the people on camera to get their messages across while sounding and acting naturally.

 Writing a script is not the same as writing a college paper or marketing research report.
 You want to write the script how you want the video subject to speak.
-On camera, saying, “I’m gonna create a video after reading this blog post” will read much better than “I am going to create a video after reading this blog post.”
+Saying, “I’m gonna create a video after reading this blog post” on camera will read much better than, “I am going to create a video after reading this blog post.”
 Keep sentences short and crisp -- I recommend avoiding compound sentences, if possible.

 Make it thorough.